swarup-rj/swarup-rj12.github.io/projects.md

 1. Spectral clustering using convex and constrained settings:
 Proposed a framework to incorporate pairwise constraints in to semidefinite spectral clustering.
 Further extended it from passive to active and self taught learning settings.

+##### *Inactive*
-2. A novel Ontology based Entity Relationship model:
+1. A novel Ontology based Entity Relationship model:
 A comprehensive study of Entity Relationship model was done.
 Its limitations were explored and a novel Ontology Based Entity Relationship model was proposed.

 ### Course Projects

 1. Community detection using greedy clique and plex algorithm:
  Implemented the existing Greedy Clique Algorithm (GCE) for community detection which uses cliques as seeds.
 Further proposed a novel Greedy Plex Algorithm, a variant of GCE which uses plexes in place of cliques.
+Used C++ and UCINET tool.

-2. Search Engine for Information Retrieval
+2. Search Engine for Information Retrieval:
+A web search Engine which searches for 1.2 million (27GB) webpages using page-rank algorithm and  suffix array data structure.
+Used Python, HTML, PHP and JavaScript.

 ### Public datasets